-By Decision No. C88-508 issued April 27, 1988, in Case No. 6634, the Commission granted Staff's petition for issuance of rule, and directed that a prehearing conference be conducted on May 2, 1988, for resolution of a pending motion for a hearing on proprietary materials.
-The parties were directed to focus upon the rules which were discussed in Staff's petition, and the cost allocation manuals and the filed comments or responses.
+By Decision No. C88-508 issued April 27, 1988, in Case No. 6634, the Commission granted a petition filed by Staff of the Public Utilities Commission (Staff) for issuance of rule, and directed that a prehearing conference be conducted on May 2, 1988, for resolution of a pending motion for a hearing upon proprietary materials.
+The parties were directed to focus upon the rules which were discussed in Staff's petition, the cost allocation manuals and the filed comments or responses.

-The prehearing conference in Case No. 6634 began as scheduled on May 2, 1988, and as a preliminary matter, The Mountain States Telephone and Telegraph Company (Mountain Bell) filed to withdraw its motion for hearing to determine appropriate designation of proprietary materials.
+The prehearing conference in Case No. 6634 began as scheduled on May 2, 1988, and as a preliminary matter, The Mountain States Telephone and Telegraph Company (Mountain Bell) filed a request to withdraw its motion for hearing to determine appropriate designation of proprietary materials.
 Mountain Bell also filed a motion to dismiss Case No. 6634, which was denied in Decision No. R88-560 issued on May 10, 1988.
 Case No. 6634 was placed in suspension by Decision No. R88-560 pending rulemaking proceedings as previously directed by the Commission in Decision No. C88-508.
 The parties, at the prehearing conference, also identified issues that might arise with the proposed rules to be issued by the Commission.
 Those issues are enumerated in Decision No. R88-560.
 The parties were given until May 16, 1988, to provide more detailed comments on the issues set forth in Decision No. R88-560.

-On July 2, 1987, Governor Roy Romer signed into law House Bill 1336 (HB 1336) which repealed and reenacted Article 15 of Title 40 of the Colorado Revised Statutes dealing with intrastate telecommunications services.
-HB 1336 contains four parts and establishes a tripartite division of telecommunications services consisting of regulated telecommunications services (Part 2 services), emerging competitive telecommunications services (Part 3 services), and deregulated services (Part 4 services).
-The legislative declaration in § 40-15-101, C.R.S., states that it is the policy of the State of Colorado to promote a competitive telecommunications marketplace while protecting and maintaining the wide availability of high-quality telecommunications services.
-The general assembly further declared that flexible regulatory treatments are appropriate for different telecommunications services.
-The rules in Appendix A attached to this decision and order are proposed to effectuate the purposes of reenacted Article 15 of Title 40, and in particular, to effectuate § 40-15-108, C.R.S., and follow from the Commission's deliberations and determinations in applying service and product tariffs to the three parts in Commission Case Nos.
-6645 and 6647.
+On July 2, 1987, Governor Roy Romer signed into Law House Bill 1336 (HB 1336) which repealed and reenacted Article 15 of Title 40 of the Colorado Revised Statutes dealing with intrastate telecommunications services.
+HB 1336 contains four parts and establishes a tripartite division of telecommunications services consisting of telecommunications services (Part 2 services), telecommunications services (Part 3 services), and deregulated services (Part 4 services).
+The legislative declaration in \S 40-15-101, C.R.S., states that it is the policy of the State of Colorado to promote a telecommunications marketplace while protecting maintaining the wide availability of high-quality telecommunications The general assembly declared that flexible regulatory services. treatments are appropriate for different telecommunications services.
+Accordingly, the Commission proposes the rules in Exhibit I attached to this decision and order to effectuate the purposes of reenacted Article 15 of Title 40, and in particular, to effectuate § 40-15-108, C.R.S., and follow from the Commission's deliberations and determinations in applying service and product tariffs to Part 2, 3, and 4 services addressed in Commission Cases No. 6645 and No. 6647.